UNEDLabs/moodle-atto_ejsapp/README.md

 2. License
 ==========

-EJSApp for Atto Proxy is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+EJSApp for Atto is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-EJSApp for Atto Proxy is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of
+EJSApp for Atto is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of
 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 The GNU General Public License is available on <http://www.gnu.org/licenses/>